Tirigan/CyberJournal/lesson_01_windows_event_logs.md

 - **Event ID 4624**: Successful Account Logon
 - **Event ID 4625**: Failed Account Logon

-Importantly, Windows distinguishes *how* the login occurred using **Logon Types**.
-For example, a local interactive login (sitting at the keyboard) is Logon Type 2, whereas a network connection (like mapping a network drive or accessing a shared folder) is Logon Type 3, and Remote Desktop (RDP) is Logon Type 10.
+Windows also tracks how someone logged in, called the Logon Type.
+Sitting down at the actual keyboard is Type 2.
+Connecting to a shared drive over the network is Type 3.
+Remote Desktop is Type 10.
+That distinction turns out to matter a lot for spotting attacks..

 ## Why does it matter in cybersecurity?
 As a defender, authentication logs are the first line of detection for credential abuse.
 Attackers rarely exploit zero-days; instead, they use stolen credentials (obtained via phishing, dumping memory, or brute force) to move laterally across a network.
 Monitoring 4624 and 4625 events allows security analysts to pinpoint credential stuffing, brute-force attacks, and lateral movement.

 ## How attackers use it
-1. **Brute-Force & Credential Stuffing**: An attacker runs a tool like Hydra or a PowerShell script against an exposed service (like RDP or WinRM), attempting thousands of passwords.
-This generates hundreds of Event ID 4625 (failed logon) alerts in a short time.
-2. **Lateral Movement**: After compromising a workstation, an attacker uses stolen domain admin credentials to access a domain controller via PowerShell Remoting (Logon Type 3 or 9) or RDP (Logon Type 10).
-This creates a successful Event ID 4624 from an anomalous source IP.
+A brute-force or credential-stuffing attempt shows up as a wall of 4625 failures in a short window — think a script hammering RDP or WinRM with thousands of password guesses.
+Lateral movement looks different: an attacker who's already compromised one machine uses stolen admin creds to hop onto a domain controller, usually via PowerShell Remoting (Type 3) or RDP (Type 10).
+That shows up as a successful 4624 — but from a source that has no business logging in there.

 ## How defenders detect it
 Defenders look for patterns in the Security log: